 Looking to review your superannuation but don't know where to start?

-Choosing superannuation life insurance policy such as a super fund is not mandatory although this would greatly benefit you when you retire.
-Super fund is a retirement benefit that an employer or a self-employed individual can assume.
-Generally, the employer pays 9% of basic wages as superannuation contribution as required by the law.
+Superannuation is a retirement benefit that an employer or a self-employed individual can assume.
+Generally, the employer pays 9.5% of basic wages as a superannuation contribution as required by the law.
 The company or employer is usually connected to an insurance agency that will keep the investment and where contributions are paid.
 Self employed individuals likewise can avail of their own choice of super fund since anyone who is in the workforce can choose any superannuation fund to undertake.

 This guide will provide an overview of the different funds available and the steps you can take to find a suitable option for your needs.